didi/cube-ui/document/components/docs/en-US/internationalization.md

   // Only import ActionSheet
   import Vue from 'vue'
-  import { ActionSheet } from 'cube-ui'
-  import Locale from 'cube-ui/lib/locale' import enUSMessages from 'cube-ui/src/locale/lang/en-US'
+  import { ActionSheet, Locale } from 'cube-ui' import enUSMessages from 'cube-ui/src/locale/lang/en-US'

   Vue.use(Locale)